 What Recipients Receive

 The Mary McMillan Lecture Award recipient will be presented with a commemorative medallion, lapel pin, and a framed certificate of recognition by APTA's president at the time of the lecture.
-The recipient also receives an honorarium of $4,000; a $600 stipend for a post-lecture celebration; reimbursement of up to 4 days of travel expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture; and complimentary registration to NEXT where the recipient presents his/her lecture.
+The recipient also receives an honorarium of $4,000; a $600 stipend for a post-lecture celebration; reimbursement of up to 3 days of travel expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture; and complimentary registration to an APTA national event where the recipient presents his/her lecture.

 During the online process, the following documents will be required for upload:

 - Current and complete curriculum vitae or resume that covers the entire career of the nominee up to the nomination for this award